 If you're a coal miner, or live in a mining community, the transition has been hard.
 Coal mines are often the largest employers in local communities, and sometimes represent the best opportunity to provide for a family, to say nothing of the tax base that supports local schools and services.

 But employment numbers don’t tell the whole story.
-More men and women have died in American coal mines than all the Americans who died in Vietnam, the Gulf War, and the Iraq war combined.
+More men and women have died in US coal mines than all the people from the United States who died in Vietnam, the Gulf War, and the Iraq war combined.
 Black lung, asthma, cancer, and other debilitating conditions disproportionately affect coal communities; so do neurological disorders, developmental problems in children, and other issues caused by air pollution.

 The future of coal